OUTCAST BOOK ONE - AWARD WINNING NOVEL - CHILL WITH A BOOK AWARDS. PREMIER AWARD AND BOOK OF THE MONTH AUGUST 2022!

-In 1945 Molly Hazleton is heartbroken when her fiancé doesn’t return from the war after being reported “missing in action.”
+In 1945 Molly Hazleton is heart broken when her fiancé doesn’t return from the war after being reported “missing in action.”
 So when Aunt Daphne comes to visit with news of having bought a 17th century manor house at auction in Scotland, Molly welcomes the opportunity to start afresh and help her aunt turn Aberdoch Manor into a hotel.

 With a strange sense of déjà vu, Molly struggles to understand her connection with the property having never stepped foot inside of it or even Scotland for that matter.
 Ross McDaniel, the newly appointed gardener, knows more than he is letting on.
-And when he shows Molly an ancient yew tree named by the locals as The Ghost Tree, after touching it, Molly discovers a remarkable ability to vividly see and experience her own past life - a life of extreme danger and hardship on the road with the Jacobite in 1745, hunted by the Red Coats for crimes she hasn’t committed.
-She is also in love with a brave, Scot warrior, leader of the McDaniel clan who soon becomes her husband.
+And when he shows Molly an ancient yew tree named by the locals as the Ghost Tree, after touching it, Molly discovers a remarkable ability to vividly see and experience her own past life - a life of extreme danger and hardship on the road with the Jacobite in 1745, hunted by the Red Coats for crimes she hasn’t committed.
+She is also in love with a brave, Scot warrior, leader of the McDaniel clan who soon

 Stirring up forgotten memories and an uncontrollable yearning to be back with those she once loved, Molly is hopelessly torn between very different worlds, two hundred years apart!